Burlington boasts a variety of local attractions for you to add to your travel itinerary no matter what the season.

-Burlington Mall – features over 100 stores including Winners and HomeSense.
-The Mall is also home to our seasonal Burlington Farmers Market (May – October) on Wed, Fri and Sat mornings.
+Features over 100 stores including Winners, Denningers, Indigo and HomeSense.
+The Centre is also home to our seasonal Burlington Farmers Market (May – October) on Wed, Fri and Sat mornings.

-Burlington Performing Arts Centre – this 718 seat main theatre hosts theatrical and musical productions as well as exhibitions, corporate functions and civic events.
+This 718 seat main theatre hosts theatrical and musical productions as well as exhibitions, corporate functions and civic events.
 Ideally located in Burlington’s beautiful downtown, one block from the lake and within walking distance of attractions, shopping and restaurants.
 Easily accessible from the QEW, bus parking available.
-Contact Tourism Burlington for performance schedules and group sales.
+Contact them for performance schedules and group sales.